 What is better, term or whole life?

 Term life insurance lasts for a specific amount of time.
 Whole life insurance lasts for your entire lifetime.
 Whole life is more expensive than term life insurance, but the coverage is permanent.
-Most of the time, you will need a medical exam for your whole life, but term life does not always require one.
+You will usually need a medical exam for your whole life, but term life does not always require one.
 Also, term life does not have cash value for savings, but whole life does.

 What is the difference between whole life and term life insurance?

 Term life insurance is a simple and inexpensive option that covers them for a certain amount of time, usually 10 to 40 years.
-Whole life insurance protects you for the rest of your life while including a cash value component that builds over time.
+Whole life insurance protects you for the rest of your life, including a cash value component that builds over time.

 What is the disadvantage of whole life insurance?

 One major downside when deciding on whole life insurance is that it costs significantly more than term life policies.
 In most cases, you can expect your premiums for a whole life policy to be around ten times higher than what you’d pay for similar coverage with term life insurance.

 What is the most significant advantage of term life insurance?